Guide to Night Vision Glasses & Devices: Binoculars, Monoculars, Goggles & Scopes

 How do night vision goggles work?

-A common question and the answer is the same as other Night Vision Device's but they do not magnify the image making them perfect for use while in motion stripped to your head.
+A common question and the answer is the same as other Night Vision Device's but they do not magnify the image making them perfect for use while in motion and strapped to your head.
 Popular NVG's on the market include:

 Bushnell Night Vision GogglesBushnell Night Vision Goggles